spatialos/gdk-for-unity/README.md

 ## Recommended use

 This pre-alpha version software and its documentation is, by its very nature, rough and ready; every part of it is subject to change, including the APIs, and it isn’t optimised for performance.
 In addition, the GDK is based on Unity’s experimental [Entity Component System and Job System](https://unity3d.com/unity/features/job-system-ECS).
-Currently it's Windows only but later releases will also support MacOS.

 This release is for evaluation and feedback only, with limited documentation; we aren’t supporting any game development on the pre-alpha version of the Unity GDK.